aptos-foundation/AIPs/aips/aip-x.md

 ### Out of Scope

 We are not trying to solve the issue of privacy between the user and the prover service.
-That is, we are *allowing* the prover service to learn the user's private information, including:
+That is, we are *allowing* the prover service to (temporarily, while computing the proof) learn the user's private information, including:
 * The user's OIDC handle.
 For example, if logging in with Google, the prover service will learn the user's email.
 * The user's privacy-preserving pepper[^spec].